An Introduction to Geometric Topology: Incompressible surfaces

-A properly embedded connected orientable surface $S\subset M$ with $\chi(S)\leqslant 0$ is \emph{compressible} if it has a compressing disc, and \emph{incompressible} otherwise.
-See Fig.~\ref{incompressible3:fig}-(top). \begin{cor} Let $S\subset M$ be any properly embedded surface.
+A properly embedded connected orientable compact surface $S\subset M$ with $\chi(S)\leqslant 0$ is \emph{compressible} if it has a compressing disc, and \emph{incompressible} otherwise.
+See Figure \ref{incompressible3:fig}-(top). \begin{cor} Let $S\subset M$ be any properly embedded orientable surface.
 After compressing it a finite number of times it transforms into a disjoint union of spheres, discs, and incompressible surfaces. \end{cor} \begin{proof} We compress $S$ as much as we can; after finitely many steps we must stop because of Proposition \ref{S':simpler:prop}. \end{proof}

-\begin{rem} By definition, a 3-manifold is $\partial$-irreducible if and only if its boundary consists of incompressible components.
+\begin{rem} By definition, an orientable 3-manifold is $\partial$-irreducible if and only if its boundary consists of incompressible components.
 (Strictly speaking, a boundary component is not properly embedded and hence cannot be incompressible: we implicitly push it inside the 3-manifold.) \end{rem}

 A simple incompressibility criterion is the following.

 \begin{prop} Let $S\subset M$ be an orientable, connected, properly embedded surface with $\chi(S)\leqslant 0$.
 If the map $\pi_1(S) \to \pi_1(M)$ induced by inclusion is injective, then $S$ is incompressible. \end{prop} \begin{proof} Suppose that a disc $D$ compresses $S$.
 Its boundary $\partial D$ is a non-trivial element in $\pi_1(S)$ because it does not bound a disc in $S$ by Proposition \ref{disco:prop}, but is clearly trivial in $\pi_1(M)$: a contradiction. \end{proof}